Conrad-X/chatbot-server/README.md

 ### Text Based Conversational Bot Server
 There are two forms of servers available under this repository
-- the first one is a basic one found under the `legacy` folder, this can be re-used for multiple scenarios depending on your application domain and is built upon OpenAI Assistants and depicts the workflow.
+- The first one is a basic one found under the `legacy` folder, this can be re-used for multiple scenarios depending on your application domain and is built upon OpenAI Assistants and depicts the workflow.
 Follow the steps below to make the legacy server work
     - Create a `.env` file comprising of the folling details
       ```
       ASSISTANT_ID=XXXXXXXXXXXX